matiasp95/exercism-exercises/README.md

 # exercism-exercises
-To track solutions to exercism exercises
+To track solutions to exercism exercises (Only for those complex enough to need some debugging, others will be solved in the Exercism page directly)